-The amount of the co-financing mentioned on the declaration of partnership should be coherent with the amount in the 'Financial module'.
+The amount of the co-financing mentioned on the declaration of partnership should be coherent with the amount in the budget.

 There are 3 templates provided by the Commission.
-The documents are attached to the application form that applicant will download from PPIAMOS.
-Only declarations submitted on these templates will be accepted.
+The documents are attached to the application form that applicant will download in PRIAMOS.
+Only declarations using these templates will be accepted.

 All partners in the project must complete and sign a 'Declaration by Partner organisation' indicating their role and possible financial contribution to the project.
-This declaration also certifies that they are not in one of the situation mentioned in the financial regulation for exclusion.
+This declaration also certifies that they are not in one of the exclusion situations mentioned in the financial regulation.
 Moreover, they will have to give a mandate to the applicant (co-ordinator as referred to in the grant agreement) before the signature of the grant agreement.

-All associated partners in the project must complete and sign a 'Declaration by Associated partner indicating their financial contribution to the project.
+All associated partners in the project must complete and sign a 'Declaration by Associated partner' indicating their role and/or financial contribution to the project.